barriosjorge/gmt_docs/src/services.rst

     ERROR: unable to connect Port <examples/component_A2:setup> (tcp://0.0.0.0:8005) : Address already in use

 This means that the example components are already running and using the networks addresses.
-To avoid this you need to kill the run_example_component process:
+To avoid this you need to kill the run_example_components process before to start a new one:

 .. code-block:: bash